-The program’s first phase focuses on reversing skyrocketing illiteracy and dropout rates among students.
-It also aims at reversing the decrease in student retainment rates at schools and at supporting Lebanese teachers.
+The program’s first phase will focus on reversing skyrocketing illiteracy and dropout rates among students.
+It also aims to reverse the decrease in student retention rates at schools.

-The second phase will aim at helping Lebanese youth find the resources to be proactive in their communities and assist them in university and/or career placements.
+The second phase will aim at 1- supporting Lebanese teachers and 2- helping Lebanese youth locate the appropriate resources in order to be proactive in their communities as well as assisting them in university and/or career placements.

-The program will be implemented on the ground by Societe St Vincent de Paul & Ajialouna.
-For decades, both NGO’s have put education, “youth/girls/women’s empowerment” and “gender equality” at the forefront of their missions.
+The program will be implemented on the ground by the Society of St. Vincent de Paul & Ajialouna.
+For decades, both NGOs have put education, “youth/girls/women’s empowerment” and “gender equality” at the forefront of their missions.

 Our fundraising strategy combines a three-pronged approach consisting of grassroots (individual donors), charitable (international NGOs & foundations) and philanthropic / corporate channels.

 Years of political turmoil, hyperinflation, skyrocketing poverty & unemployment rates and a COVID pandemic have left the Lebanese educational system on the brink of a total collapse, threatening in its way the future of the country’s future.

 After two years of being stuck at home, many children headed back to class and reunited with their friends this fall.
 But not every child was so lucky.